Summary Page: No more tips or dumps - exploring modern engineered landfills and energy parks

 PLD about this field trip?
 Go to Webinar Schedule and Recordings.

 your LEARNZ Field Trip Teacher

-Inquiry Topics: Auckland, business, carbon cycle, catchment, changing values, chemical reactions, consequences of consumption, ecosystems, electric vehicles, electricity, electric generation, energy, environment, geology, GPS, green waste, land use, landfill, methane, resource use, restoration, risk management, sustainability, technological innovation, transport, water quality
+Inquiry Topics: Auckland, business, carbon cycle, catchment, changing values, chemical reactions, consequences of consumption, ecosystems, electric vehicles, electricity, electric generation, energy, environment, geology, GPS, green waste, land use, landfill, methane, plastics, resource use, restoration, risk management, rubbish, sustainability, technological innovation, transport, waste, water quality

 View the LEARNZ Events Calendar